floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

 itself only depends on [<webgpu/webgpu.h>](https://github.com/webgpu-native/webgpu-headers/blob/main/webgpu.h).

 Initially, **sokol_app.h** will only support WebGPU in the Emscripten backend as alternative to WebGL2.
-This means that sokol_app.h can't be used when a native WebGPU implementation like Dawn or wgpu.rs is used, and an alternative window system glue library like GLFW must be used instead (currently you are better off with the native sokol-gfx backends anyway in such a situation, at least for the D3D11 and Metal backends).
+This means that sokol_app.h can't be used together with a native WebGPU implementation like Dawn or wgpu.rs, instead an alternative window system glue library like GLFW must be used (currently you are better off with the sokol-gfx backends for D3D11 and Metal anyway for native platforms, at least on Windows and macOS).

 The **sokol-shdc** shader compiler gains support for translating Vulkan-style GLSL via SPIRV into WGSL with the help of [Google's Tint](https://dawn.googlesource.com/tint) library.